aaridwann/YoRipe-Whatsapp/README.md

 ## About The Feature
-This application was created for the code selection challenge, this project created use expo please run npx expo install first.
+This application was created for the code selection challenge, this project created use expo so ***please run npx expo install first***.

 ### Various features